On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems

 from which we get condition (\ref{linconv}) by manipulation. \end{proof}

-Theorem~\ref{convlanczos} presents the conditions on cubic, quadratic and linear convergence in terms of a priori uncomputable $\sin\phi_k$.
-We next give alternatives of them in terms of the computable $\|r_k\|$, so that they are of practical value as much as possible and can be used to control inner tolerance to achieve a desired convergence rate.
+Theorem~\ref{convlanczos} presents the conditions on cubic, quadratic and linear convergence in terms of an a priori uncomputable $\sin\phi_k$.
+We next give their alternatives in terms of the computable $\|r_k\|$, so that they are of practical value as much as possible and can be used to control the inner tolerance to achieve a desired convergence rate.